Police suspect arson in fire at Wyoming abortion clinic site

 Protests have been held this spring by abortion opponents at the future clinic site and signs opposing abortion were visible Wednesday in a window of an apartment next door to the building.

-Wyoming is one of 13 that would outlaw abortion if the Roe v Wade decision that legalized abortion nationwide is overturned by the U.S. Supreme Court.
+Wyoming is one of 13 U.S. states that would outlaw abortion if the Roe v Wade decision that legalized it nationwide is overturned by the U.S. Supreme Court.
 A leaked draft of a ruling suggests that will happen soon.

 The new Wyoming clinic was being launched by Burkhart, a former associate Dr. George Tiller, an abortion provider who was shot and killed in a Wichita, Kansas church in 2009.

 Police closed off the street where the small building is located as officers investigated.
-Most of the building's windows were broken out and smoke damage could be seen around one broken window.
+Several of the building's windows were broken and smoke damage was visible around one broken window.

 Credit: Mead Gruver